TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machinelearning-registering-datasets.md

 ### **FAQ**

-**"Permission" problems reigistering a dataset or connecting to datastore**
+**Permission problems registering a dataset or connecting to datastore**

 If you have Permission issues when registering dataset or connecting to datastore, do the following:
 * **Network issues**: Verify if you are facing issues with your network